 For example, overtime is common in London and the city tends to be associated with a particularly long working day.
 Those commuting to and from London can expect early starts and late homecoming after a day’s work, with the average commute into London - mainly via overground and underground trains - now at 74 minutes.
 This also means that those travelling in and out of London for work are spending an average of £300 per month on commuting alone.

 Though commuting in Paris isn’t too dissimilar.
 A 2018 study by French job site RegionsJob revealed that 76% of Parisians would sacrifice some of their salary for an easier commute.
 Those who commute to Paris are also using public transport to get them to work.

-See more pros and cons of moving to Paris
+See more advice for moving from London to Paris below.

 We aim to make your relocation as enjoyable and smooth as possible by providing assistance at every point of your move, from packing services and storage facilities to removals to France and furniture delivery - and everything in between.

 Get in touch to discuss your move to France and obtain a free quote from our experts.